getvictor/website/content/posts/engineering-transparency/index.md

 That experience changed my understanding of leadership.

 Because here's the truth: Without shared visibility and shared accountability, even the best engineers will lose direction.
-Polite status meetings won’t save you from a broken system.
+Polite status meetings won't save you from a broken system.

 As leaders, our job isn't just to set direction.
 It's to make the invisible visible and to make sure it matters.